flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

     - The take off phase when the plane exceeds the med-high transition ground speed and is lower than the specified height above the runway.

 The choice between the 3 phases will be random, using the probability of each phase defined in the settings.

-### Max Failures and Number of Failures

-Each generator defines a specific number of failures to be trigger at the same time and a maximum number of failures.

-The number of failures will activate up to the total number of failures configured for the flight.

-### Failure Pool Selection

-Each failure generator allows to select specifically which failures can be triggered.
-You may select any combination of failures : individual failures, entire systems or all at once.
-Only a specified number of failures randomly picked in this set will be triggered by the generator.

-!!! tip ""
-    You can create several failure generators of the same type so that specific failures may happen at specific conditions different to other sets of failures.